elrasco/go_anngular_app/README.md

 ##### Expansion
 In order to fullfill the real time requirement, the first options I can see is to create a comminication channel from server to the client, this means that as soon as a change happens, clients will be noticed about it.
 In this scenario the WebSocket techonlogy can help us implementing this solutions.

-##### Final consideration
-I want to conclude this funny excercise with a personal consideration about the difficulties I faced to write it.
-I choose golang for the backend.
-I never wrote code in go.
-I liked it, but I payed (in term of time) in learning a new language.
-On the other side, for the front end, I choose angularjs as js framework.
-I have been using angularjs since almost 3 years.
-And I choose to use a boilerplate I developed in these years (actually I got it lighter).
-Easy to code the application.
-Hard to explain waht I did and how to use it!!
-That's it!!!